Strata Global

 Resource Depletion and Land Use

-Haul roads require the extraction of natural resources and a significant energy use, which results in land degradation and habitat loss.
-Careless use of resources like timber, heavy metals, and fossil fuels causes deforestation and the exhaustion of finite resources.
+Constructing and using haul roads requires a significant amount of energy, which harms the land and disrupts habitats.
+Carelessly utilizing resources such as timber, heavy metals, and fossil fuels results in deforestation and the exhaustion of finite resources.

 Water Pollution and Erosion

-Haul roads significantly impact water quality, primarily through erosion and runoff.
-During rainfall or snowmelt, sediments from unprotected haul roads wash into nearby waterways, leading to sedimentation and pollution.
+Haul roads have a big effect on water quality, mainly due to erosion and runoff.
+When it rains or the snow melts, sediments from these unprotected roads can wash into nearby streams and rivers, causing sedimentation and pollution.

 Energy Consumption and Carbon Footprint